Language: EN

 What are and how to use dynamic lists or arrays

-LISTS, or dynamic arrays, are data structures similar to ARRAYS, but of variable size.
+Lists, or dynamic arrays, are data structures similar to arrays, but they have a variable size.
 Unlike arrays, in a list we can add or remove elements as needed.

-That is, we have the same operations as we would have in an array of fixed size.
-But they incorporate additional functionality of,
+That is, we have the same operations that we would have in a fixed-size array.
+But they incorporate the additional functionality of,

-LISTS offer a simple way to store data, allowing us to add, remove, and access elements.
-This makes them ideal for managing data collections whose structure can change over time.
+Lists provide a simple way to store data, allowing us to add, remove, and access elements.
+This makes them ideal for handling collections of data where the structure may change over time.

 Properties